smcc1213/smcc1213/README.md

 - 👋 Hi, I’m @smcc1213!
+My name is Sean McConville.
+I am a full-time full-stack Software Developer by day ☀️ and a guitarist, artist, and forever student by night 🌛
-My name is Sean McConville and I am currently a student at MidAmerica Nazarene University pursuing my BS in Computer Information Systems with an emphasis in Software Engineering.
-I will be graduating in May 2022 (woot!).
+- 🎓 I received my Bachelor of Science in Computer Information Systems with an emphasis in Software Engineering in 2022.
-- 👀 I’m interested in finding new opportunities, jobs, and internships in Software Engineering
 - 💞️ I’m looking to collaborate on anything and everything!
+- 😎 This is my GitHub page for personal projects, practice, and learning.
+If you're interested, check out my GasQuest Repo or the Mediation and Journal App repo!
 - 📫 Feel free to send me a message here or on my LinkedIn page:  www.linkedin.com/in/seanmcconville1213

 <!---